-For travelers seeking a private experience, most wineries and restaurants offer the option of exclusive tours and tastings, along with several other wine-related activities.
-As you ponder over which places to visit, we give you a handful of reasons why you should book a private tour as well as our best options throughout the country.
+For travelers seeking a private experience, most wineries and restaurants offer the option of exclusive tours and tastings, along with several other wine-related experiences.
+As you ponder over which places to visit in 2021, we give you a handful of reasons why you should book a private tour as well as our best options throughout this wine country.

-Some private experiences are available as standalone purchases on our website while others are designed upon request.
-Still, most wineries and restaurants take private reservations for any day of the week if booked in advance.
+Some private experiences are available as standalone purchases on our website while the possibilities are endless when designed upon request.

 The best private experiences in Portugal

-Portugal is the new hottest travel destination and one of the reasons for that is the country's strong wine tradition, and the excellent quality of its wines and culinary treats.
-The Portuguese capital has become unexpectedly fashionable as travelers from all around the world set foot upon this historical yet cosmopolitan city.
+Portugal has been the hottest travel destination and one of the most awarded, one of the reasons for that is the country's strong hospitality tradition, and the excellent quality of its wines and culinary treats.
+The Portuguese capital has become unexpectedly fashionable in the past decade as travelers from all around the world set foot upon this historical yet cosmopolitan city.
+There is no shortage of sightseeing places on top of every hill and the view is colorful and the light is just amazing.

 Portugal’s second city - but with no shortage of cosmopolitan attractions - is only a three-hour drive from Lisbon.
-The famous port wine is the namesake of the oceanfront city of Porto, a must-visit destination for wine lovers.
+The famous port wine is the namesake of the oceanfront city of Porto, a must-visit destination for wine lovers and a charming city to visit plenty of architectural interest, being Ribeira neighborhood a UNESCO protected landscape.

-In both cities, we can provide exclusive walking guided tours - in different languages and entirely private, where you'll have the guide all for yourself - which will take you through both cities' most picturesque neighborhoods and landmarks.
+In both cities, we can provide exclusive walking guided tours - in different languages and entirely private, where you'll have the guide all for yourself - which will take you through both cities' most picturesque neighborhood and landmarks making the most of your time.

 Though no trip to Portugal is complete without a stop in Lisbon, for those looking for a more laid-back vacation setting, there is plenty to see and do beyond the city limits, just a short drive away.
 Around Lisbon, you'll find some of the most traditional yet cutting-edge wine producing estates in the country.